 NumPy was created in 2005 by merging two numerical packages available at the time: Numeric and Numarray.
 Since Python is not optimized for speed, most of NumPy’s heavy-lifting code is written in C, with some Fortran code doodling around the edges.
 It’s what makes NumPy blazing fast!

 Since its creation, NumPy has become one of the most reputable third-party modules available for Python.
-There have even been fierce debates about whether to include it as one of Python’s standard modules.
+There have even been fierce debates about including it as one of Python’s standard modules.
 Only the very best of projects earn such honor.

 Fast forward to the present, where we’ve seen an explosion of data science and machine learning jobs leveraging Python.
-NumPy is a cornerstone package that offers a solid foundation required by many other projects.
+NumPy is a cornerstone package offering a solid foundation many other projects rely upon.
 Many data science and machine learning packages use NumPy under the hood, notably:

 Therefore, mastering NumPy is of paramount importance.